"Support member companies to innovate and develop new technologies and intellectual property and commercialise these."

 - Dan Price, Engineering Director, ITP Engines UK

-- Steve Sproson, Technical Manager, UTC Aerospace Systems - Actuation Systems
+- Steve Sproson, Technical Manager, Collins Aerospace - Actuation Systems

-- Steve Symonds, Chief Engineer, Engineering Department - Electric, Environmental & Engine Systems, UTC Aerospace Systems - Marston Aerospace
+- Steve Symonds, Chief Engineer, Engineering Department - Electric, Environmental & Engine Systems, Collins Aerospace - Marston Aerospace

 - Glynn Thomas, Chief Engineer - Commercial Actuation, Moog Aerospace Group